psenough/teach_yourself_demoscene_in_14_days/README.md

 Learning how to program is relatively easy, there are tons of books and free courses on the subject.
 Some people even made [online lists of these things](http://codepancake.com/learn-code-online-ultimate-list/).

 [Khan Academy](https://www.khanacademy.org/) is as good place as any to learn how to program in general.
-You'll need to learn about variables, functions, classes, data structures, loops and algorithms.
+You'll need to learn about variables, functions, classes, data structures, loops and algorythms.
 There are many programming languages, platforms and styles of programming with their respective zealots.
 Some languages favor certain styles over others but overall you should focus on the language you're most interested or comfortable with.

 To avoid initial frustration you should probably start with something that lets you throw something on the screen relatively quickly, languages such as [Processing](https://processing.org/), or platforms such as [Unity3D](https://unity3d.com/) are great ways to get into graphics programming.
-Whatever language, development platform or APIs that you choose to pursue there will surely be a graphical canvas for you to dirty with pixels, triangles and quads.
+Whatever language, development platform or APIs that you choose to pursue, there will surely be a graphical canvas for you to dirty with pixels, triangles and quads.
 And that's what you should focus on at start.

 There are many ways to program a demo, there is no such thing as the single best way.
-You should do demos as it feels more natural to you, as long as the entry gets done in time to get shown on the big screen you're doing it right.
+You should do demos as it feels most natural to you.
+As long as the entry gets done in time to get shown on the big screen, you're doing it right.

 Some programmers get a bit caught up in the right way to code, reading books, following the best practices, debating them, getting caught up in endless refactoring cycles and never finishing the actual demo.
 If that's you i suggest you read [http://programming-motherfucker.com/](http://programming-motherfucker.com/) and focus on getting the demo done.